JGCRI/hectorui/README.md

 ## Contributing to `hectorui`

 We welcome contributions to `hectorui` from the development community.
 Please contact us if you want to collaborate!
 The `hectorui` GitHub repository is accessible here:  [`hector-ui` GitHub Repository](https://github.com/JGCRI/hectorui)

+For more information about contributing, please contact Chris Vernon at chris.vernon@pnnl.gov

+## Installing Locally

+To install hectorui as an R package for local use, please follow these steps in your R command line:

+- library(devtools)
+- devtools::install_github("JGCRI/hectorui")